Book 1: Foundations

 The biological parallel: how do cleaner wrasse avoid getting eaten?
 Reputation at cleaning stations.
 How does Mercado Libre avoid marketplace fraud?
 Reputation plus verification.

-Mercado Pago integration: Built-in payment escrow.
+Mercado Pago integration: In 2003, Mercado Libre launched Mercado Pago as an escrow-based payment processor specifically designed to mitigate fraud.
 Buyers pay Mercado Libre, which holds funds until buyer confirms delivery.
 Only then does seller receive payment.
-This protects against non-delivery fraud (seller takes money, ships nothing) and payment fraud (buyer receives goods, doesn't pay).
+This protects against non-delivery fraud (seller takes money, ships nothing) and payment fraud (buyer receives goods, doesn't pay). eBay launched PayPal integration later and less tightly coupled.

-Mercado Envíos logistics: Integrated shipping.
-Mercado Libre tracks every package, provides insurance, handles disputes.
+Mercado Envíos logistics: Integrated shipping with package tracking, insurance, and dispute handling.
 If a package "disappears," they verify whether seller actually shipped or buyer is lying about delivery.
+This closed a gap that pure reputation systems can't address.

 Identity verification: Sellers must verify identity, link bank accounts, provide tax documentation.
 This raises the cost of cheating - banned sellers can't easily create new accounts.

-The result: despite operating in countries with weak institutional trust, Mercado Libre maintains fraud rates below 0.2% - comparable to Amazon in the US.
+The result: despite operating in countries with weak institutional trust, inconsistent rule of law, and frequent economic crises, Mercado Libre built a system where strangers reliably exchange money for goods they can't inspect.
 The system works because cheating is detectable, and detection leads to punishment (bans, frozen funds, negative reputation).

 This mirrors the cleaner fish solution: repeated interactions, reputation systems, and punishment for defection stabilize cooperation in environments where one-off transactions would lead to rampant cheating.